yan391/onst/README.md

-# [Toward Robust Online Self-Training for Source-Free Domain Adaptation in Semantic Segmentation]
+# [Prototypical Self-Training with Progress-Aware Update for Source-Free Domain Adaptation in Semantic Segmentation]

 The source code will be released upon acceptance of our paper.
 For authenticity, we provide our training logs and trained models here.